Analyst Insight: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 • Continually improve your TPRM program and ensure it is agile and flexible to accommodate SR-2 Supply Chain Risk Management Plan.

-Meeting NIST Framework for Improving Critical Infrastructure Cybersecurity (CSF) v1.1 Third-Party Requirements
+Meeting NIST Framework for Improving Critical Infrastructure Cybersecurity Framework (CSF) v2.0 Third-Party Requirements

 With the Prevalent Third-Party Risk Management Platform, you can:

 • Define and document your third-party risk management program with expert professional services.
-Obtain a clear plan that accounts for your specific needs while incorporating best practices for end-to-end TPRM to address Supply Chain Risk Management (ID.SC-1).
+Obtain a clear plan that accounts for program strategy, roles and responsibilities, and integration into the broader enterprise risk management strategy while incorporating best practices for end-to-end TPRM to address Cybersecurity Supply Chain Risk Management (GV.SC-01, GV.SC-02, GV.SC-03, and GV.SC-09).

-• Onboard, profile, tier and score inherent risks across all third parties as a critical first step in the onboarding and prioritization stages of the vendor lifecycle to address Supply Chain Risk Management (ID.SC-2).
+• Centralize, profile, tier and score inherent risks across all third parties as a critical first step in the onboarding and prioritization stages of the vendor lifecycle to address Cybersecurity Supply Chain Risk Management (GV.SC-04).

-• Use a comprehensive solution to address all information security topics as they pertain to supply chain partner security controls to address Supply Chain Risk Management (ID.SC-4).
+• Use a comprehensive solution to assess and monitor all information security topics as they pertain to supply chain partner security controls to address Cybersecurity Supply Chain Risk Management (GV.SC-07).

-Read the Third-Party Compliance Checklist for NIST Cybersecurity Framework 2.0 Draft to assess your third-party risk management program against updated C-SCRM guidelines proposed for CSF 2.0.
+Read the Third-Party Compliance Checklist for NIST Cybersecurity Framework 2.0 to assess your third-party risk management program against the latest C-SCRM guidelines.

 Read Now